2 Reasons Why Mothers Are Important

-In today’s society, sometimes the role of a mother is not as highly esteemed as it should be.
+In today’s society, sometimes the important role of a mother is not as highly esteemed as it should be.
 A mother who chooses to focus on raising her children is sometimes referred to as “just a stay-at-home mom.”
 Some see this as a waste of a woman’s potential and think it’s a pity that someone would sacrifice her goals to change diapers.

 Yet being a mother is one of the most important roles on earth.
 Let’s look at some of the important characteristics and roles of a good mother.

 A good mother epitomizes selfless love.
 There is perhaps no better example of selfless love on the human level.
 She carries a child for nine months—enduring nausea, body pains, bloating, fatigue, food aversions, headaches, mood changes and more—because she loves that baby growing inside her before she ever sees it.
 When the baby is born, she sacrifices the sleep she physically needs in order to care for the baby.

 My wife and I have two children.
 When I observe my wife’s selfless love for our children, I’m inspired to give more.
 Many mothers exemplify the attributes of the Proverbs 31 woman—a woman who is selfless, resourceful and dedicated and works hard to take care of her family.

 Proverbs 31 women—and many mothers today—demonstrate self-sacrifice through service.
 They give their time and energy for their families, often doing mundane tasks that can go unappreciated.